xinjueli/TVP/README.md

 Name of QuantLet: LCPvariance

-Published in: -
+Published in : - 'Unpublished'

-Description: Performs LASSO regression in a moving window by using BIC criterion to choose penalty parameter (lambda).
+Description : 'Performs LASSO regression in a moving window by using BIC criterion to choose penalty parameter (lambda).
 The simulated data contains a break point after which the design matrix changes.
 Plots time series of lambda in LASSO regression.
-Furthermore, the cardinality of the active set q, the L2-norm of the residuals, the L1-norm of the paramter beta  and the condition number of the squared design matrix (X'X) are plotted.
+Furthermore, the cardinality of the active set q, the L2-norm of the residuals, the L1-norm of the paramter beta  and the condition number of the squared design matrix (X'X) are plotted.'

-Keywords: LASSO, lasso shrinkage, L1-norm penalty, change point, bic, euclidean norm, regression, simulation, plot, visualization, historical moving window,time-series, estimation, L1-norm, error, beta, multi dimensional, multivariate normal
+Keywords : 'LASSO, lasso shrinkage, L1-norm penalty, change point, bic, euclidean norm, regression, simulation, plot, visualization, historical moving window,time-series, estimation, L1-norm, error, beta, multi dimensional, multivariate normal'

-See also: MVAgrouplasso, MVAlassocontour, MVAlassoregress, SMSlassocar, SMSlassoridge,quantilelasso, FASTECChinaTemper2008, FASTECSAMCVaR, TEDAS_strategies
+See also: 'MVAgrouplasso, MVAlassocontour, MVAlassoregress, SMSlassocar, SMSlassoridge,quantilelasso, FASTECChinaTemper2008, FASTECSAMCVaR, TEDAS_strategies'

-Author: Lenka Zbonakova
+Author: 'Lenka Zbonakova'

 Submitted:

-Input: n.obs   - Number of observations to simulate
+Input: ' n.obs   - Number of observations to simulate
          n.param - Number of parameters to simulate n.sim   - Number of simulations
-       w       - Size of each moving window seed1   - Seed to simulate design matrix X seed2   - Seed to simulate error terms
+         w       - Size of each moving window seed1   - Seed to simulate design matrix X seed2   - Seed to simulate error terms'

-Example:   Time series
+Example:'Time series
          1) Lambda
          2) Cardinality of q
          3) L2-norm of the residuals
          4) L1-norm of the beta
-           5) Condition number of (X'X)
+         5) Condition number of (X'X)'

 ```
 ![Picture1](1.png)